JohnnyMorganz/luau-lsp/README.md

 By default we generate a sourcemap for a `default.project.json` project file.
 The name can be changed in extension settings, as well as whether non-script instances are included in the sourcemap (included by default).
 Autogeneration of sourcemaps can also be toggled completely on/off in settings - the server will instead just listen to manual changes to `sourcemap.json` files.

+> Note: in the diagnostics type checker, the types for DataModel (DM) instances will resolve to `any`.
+This is a current limitation to reduce false positives.
+> However, autocomplete and hover intellisense will correctly resolve the DM type.
+[Read more](https://github.com/JohnnyMorganz/luau-lsp/issues/83#issuecomment-1192865024)

 ## Standalone

 The tool can run standalone, similar to [`luau-analyze`](https://github.com/JohnnyMorganz/luau-analyze-rojo), to provide type and lint warnings in CI, with full Rojo resolution and API types support.